Appendix A Garden Journaling

 It is important to understand that there are many ways of creating space in landscape design.
 No one method works for each landscape plan.
 A carefully laid out landscape plan with defined planes and transitions combined with good geometry and including objects that relate to garden features and buildings enriches our experience and the environment.

 Simplicity, repetition, line, variety, and harmony are used in landscape design to create a visually appealing composition.

 Simplicity strives to create spaces, not fill them.
 “Less is more.”
 Not every square foot of the landscape must be filled .
 Most residential landscapes consist of limited space, so the number of tree and shrub species used should also be limited.
 It is more effective to incorporate groups of one type of plant than to install one or two each of a wide variety of plants.
 Create simple lines and curves that add interest rather than irregular lines that might detract from the design (Figure 19–22).

 Repetition in the landscape should not be confused with monotony.
 Repetition contributes to unity and simplicity.
 It makes a strong foundation for the landscape design like the chorus repeated in a song (Figure 19–23).

-Line forms emphasize real and imaginary lines in the landscape and play an important role in the creation of small and large spaces.
+Line forms real and imaginary lines in the landscape and plays an important role in the creation of small and large spaces.
 Draw the viewer’s eye through the landscape by grouping plants or hardscape elements (Figure 19–24).
 The eye is unconsciously influenced by the way groupings fit and flow on both horizontal and vertical planes.

 Variety created through diverse and contrasting forms, textures, and colors is a hallmark of good landscape design.
 By avoiding uniformity, variety reduces monotony in a design.
 Adding elements with opposite qualities or contrast heightens visual interest and increases viewer satisfaction with the design (Figure 19–25).